pomerium/pomerium/docs/enterprise/install/helm.md

     - 2 vCPUs
     - 8G RAM
     - 100G of disk wherever logs are stored
-- Each Postgres / MySQL instance should have at least:
+- Each Postgres instance should have at least:
     - 4 vCPUs
     - 8G RAM
     - 20G for data files